 Portsmouth is a medium-sized city located in the state of Ohio.
-With a population of 20,409 people and seven constituent neighborhoods, Portsmouth is the 85th largest community in Ohio.
-Portsmouth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 18,014 people and seven constituent neighborhoods, Portsmouth is the 102nd largest community in Ohio.

+Portsmouth is a somewhat ethnically-diverse city.
 The people who call Portsmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portsmouth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portsmouth include Irish, English, Italian, and Welsh.
+Important ancestries of people in Portsmouth include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Portsmouth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.